DS-U1-G (Kosmos 108) [Yuzhnoye]

 Kosmos 196 was the second of two DS-U1-G satellites to be launched.
 It was operated in an orbit with a perigee of 220 km, an apogee of 810 km, 48.8 degrees of inclination, and an orbital period of 94.9 minutes.
 It completed operations on 7 February 1968.
 On 7 July 1968, it decayed from orbit and reentered the atmosphere.

 These missions provided valuable information on correlation between solar activity and condition of the atmosphere.
-A middle-atmosphere model was built.
+A model for the middle-atmosphere was established.

 |Type / Application:||Science, upper atmosphere|